huntdatacenter/BlueBox/README.md

 ## Run parallel workload

 To run a workload make sure that your own scripts and data are in place on remote nodes.
-We are providing example `tasks.txt`, with one command per line, e.g.:
+We are providing example in `example.tasks.txt`, with one command per line, e.g.:
 ```
 bash example.sh J01
 bash example.sh J02